-- 3.19 The second formal consultation stage for SA Report is the consultation on the SA Report6 to accompany the consultation on the draft Site Allocations DPD.
-In the interests of producing a robust and informative SA Report, this round of consultation will be vital in ensuring that representations received are taken into account before a final version is published. - 3.20 The Council carried out public consultation (in accordance with Regulation 18 of the Local Plan Regulations 2012) on the draft Site Allocations DPD and draft SA Report between June and July 2015.
-Comments received were taken into account in preparing this latest version of the SA Report resulting in the appraisal of additional sites and undertaking a consistency check which has informed the proposed Submission version of the Site Allocations DPD. - 3.21 The Council is now inviting representations on the proposed Submission Site Allocations DPD and the draft SA Report in accordance with Regulation 19 of the Local Plan Regulations 2012.
+- 3.19 There are two formal stages for consultation prescribed by the SEA Regulations8.
+The first requires Woking Borough Council to invite comments on the Scoping Report from the Environment Agency, Historic England and Natural England.
+The Council may also consult with other interested parties at their discretion.
+Consultation on the Scoping Report lasted for five weeks, as required by Regulation 12(6) of the SEA Regulations.
+Following this period, responses were analysed and amendments were made to the Scoping Report to reflect the advice of consultees and in the interests of improving the process of the sustainability appraisal.
+The responses to the Scoping Report.
+Useful comments were provided by the consultees on additional plans, policies and programmes that could be referred to, further details of the sustainability issues affecting the Borough, and suggestions for baseline indicators. - 3.20 The second formal consultation stage for the SA Report is the consultation on the draft SA Report9 to accompany the consultation on the draft Site Allocations DPD.
+In the interests of producing a robust and informative SA Report, this round of consultation is vital in ensuring that representations received are taken into account before a final version is published. - 3.21 The Council carried out public consultation (in accordance with Regulation 18 of the Local Plan Regulations 2012) on the draft Site Allocations DPD and draft SA Report between June and July 2015.
+Comments received were taken into account in preparing this latest version of the SA Report resulting in the appraisal of additional sites (see Appendix 18) and undertaking a consistency check which has informed the latest 'Regulation 19' version draft Site Allocations DPD. - 3.22 The Council is now inviting representations on the latest draft Site Allocations DPD and accompanying SA Report in accordance with Regulation 19 of the Local Plan Regulations 2012.
 Comments received will be taken into account before the SA Report is submitted as an accompanying document to the DPD for Examination.
 In addition to the formal consultation with the statutory consultees, the Council also informally engaged with them to seek their technical input before the draft SA is published for consultation.